Multi-modal Masked Autoencoders Learn Compositional Histopathological Representations: Discussion

-\textbf{Masking Strategies and Masking Ratios.} Results indicate that light masking on RGB and heavy masking on E\&H (providing more visible tokens from RGB and less from E\&H) outperforms equal masking in all modalities, as well as the heavy masking on RGB and light masking on E\&H cases.
-We argue that since the pre-training task is to reconstruct the RGB input, the model requires more tokens to have a general understanding of it.
-Moreover, since our fine-tuning objective utilizes only RGB inputs, the model needs to have more familiarity with them.
+\textbf{Multi-modal MAE.} Results indicate that light masking on RGB and heavy masking on E\&H outperforms other masking strategies.
+This outcome was expected because the pre-training task is to reconstruct the RGB input and fine-tuning objective utilizes only the RGB input.
 Also, the results show that MMAE outperforms other SSL methods.
 We observe that MMAE relaxes the masking trade-off, as it allows us to use more visible tokens overall than MAE.
 However, note that MMAE uses less visible RGB tokens, so the extra tokens come from E\&H. This helps the model better capture the granular nature of the WSIs without risking trivial interpolation.
 Since E\&H images encode different information and are disparate from the RGB image, reconstructing RGB tokens using E\&H is not straightforward.
-By using fewer RGB tokens than MAE (without the expense of signal loss), MMAE better captures the cell structure, and thus outperforms in both fine-tuning and nearest neighbor matching tasks.
+By using fewer RGB tokens than MAE (without the expense of signal loss), MMAE better captures the cell structure, and thus outperforms in both fine-tuning and nearest neighbor matching tasks. \textbf{Limitations and Conclusions.} There are some limitations of this work.
+First, we did not perform a comprehensive hyperparameter search to determine the combinations of design choices for MAE, as pre-training requires too much computation.
+Second, NCK-CRC-100K is a relatively small dataset, so the experiments must be re-conducted on a larger patch-level dataset to validate the effectiveness of MMAE.
+Our work shows the efficacy of generative pre-training with MAE compared to other SSL techniques.
+We show that MAE benefits from low masking ratios for patch-level WSIs.
+Lastly, we show that the performance of MAE can be improved by incorporating H\&E stains in the MMAE setting, which provide compositional signals that hold cellular information and allow us to further reduce the masking ratio to better capture the granular nature of patch-level WSIs.